jpoppe/seedBank/manual/seedbank_core.rst

 seedBank
 ========

-This section describes how to use the seedbank binary, if this is the first time you will use seedBank please first read/modify /etc/seedbank/settings.yaml, /etc/seedbank/system.yaml and read the quick start guide.
+This section describes how to use the seedBank options, if this is the first time you will use seedBank please first read/modify /etc/seedbank/settings.yaml, /etc/seedbank/variables.yaml and read the quick start guide.

 Main Application
 ================